Keeping your grill clean isn't just for aesthetics; it's also a way to ensure that your cooking produces food with the best possible taste.

 2. Remove the Burners

-The next step of the cleaning process is to remove the burners.
+After removing the cooking grates, the next step of the cleaning process is to remove the burners.

 Every grill manufacturer has a different way of securing the burners, but usually, burners are held in place at the front and back by some type of hardware.